By Madeleine Ortiz

 Involve others in planning and preparing meals.

 Transitioning to a healthier eating plan can feel lonely at times, and feeling isolated can make you less likely to stick to it.
 That’s why the guidelines recommend involving others in planning and preparing meals.
 When you sit down at the beginning of the week to make your plan and grocery list, ask family members for their input.
 You can even have each family member choose a meal for the week.
 During meal prep, get everyone involved.
 Perhaps someone chops vegetables while another mixes together spices or prepares the plate.
 If you live alone, join an online group that shares recipes or prep tips.
 Or get a buddy that cooks and eats one meal with you a week.
-The more social and fun you can make healthy eating, the easier it will be to make it a part of your life forever.
+The more social & fun you can make healthy eating, the easier it’ll be to make it a part of your life forever.

 Don’t eliminate culture & tradition.

 There is no question that food plays an important role in our lives outside of bodily nourishment alone.
 We attach emotions, traditions and happy memories to food and we shouldn’t try to ignore that when transitioning to a healthier way of eating.
 If you know an event means enjoying your favorite foods and treats, plan for indulging without the guilt.
 Additionally, seek more nutritious options of traditional or cultural favorites by swapping ingredients, adding more vegetables or reducing portion size.
 And don’t forget, you can always create new traditions that revolve around a healthier food or activity (a post-Thanksgiving dinner family walk would be a great example!).

 Be aware of food marketing and how it affects your choices.